-Hannah Scott (instructor): scothann@oregonstate.edu
+Hannah Scott (instructor): scothann@oregonstate.edu (best way to contact me)

-Office hours on Teams: By appointment.
 Feel free to message me on Teams without an appointment; I'm generally very active and will usually get back to you within a few business hours.

 Please note that you are not responsible for keeping up with all communication channels.
-I will post any changes to assignments or necessary announcements on Canvas.
-We have a class Team and Ed Discussions message board for your convenience, but you do not have to keep up with all activity on Teams/Ed Discussion.
+I will post any changes to assignments or otherwise necessary announcements on Canvas.
+We have a Teams workspace and Ed Discussions message board for your convenience, but you do not have to keep up with all activity on Teams/Ed Discussions.